CUBRID/cubrid-manual/en/admin/ha.rst

 9. At this step, create a backup volume from the master node (target_host) for HA replication rebuilding.
 You can skip this step and go to the next step by entering s if there is an existing backup volume.
 There are some constraints for rebuilding replication by using the existing backup volume, which are as follows:

-    *   The archive log, including the transaction being executed during backup, must be in the master node (target_host); this means that a backup volumen created long ago cannot be used.
+    *   The archive log, including the transaction being executed during backup, must be in the master node (target_host); this means that a backup volume created long ago cannot be used.
     *   The backup status information file must be created by using the **-o** option during backup.
         At this time, the path must be identical to the path of the backup volume file.
         The file name must be the db_name.bkup.output format.
 If the file name is not identical with the format, change the file name according to the format before executing the script.